A note on weak existence for SDEs driven by fractional Brownian motion: Introduction

 \section{Introduction}

 Throughout the paper we consider the $d$-dimensional stochastic differential equation (SDE)

-where $x_0 \in \mathbb{R}^d$, $B$ is a fractional Brownian motion with Hurst parameter $H\leqslant 1/2$ and $b$ is a nonnegative $\mathbb{R}^d$-valued distribution (i.e. each component is a nonnegative distribution).
+where $x_0 \in \mathbb{R}^d$, $B$ is a fractional Brownian motion with Hurst parameter $H\leqslant 1/2$ and $b$ is an $\mathbb{R}^d$-valued measure (i.e. each component is a measure).
 For the moment \eqref{eq:skew} is to be interpreted formally.

 In the Brownian case (i.e. $H=1/2$), there is an extensive literature for SDEs with irregular drift which we will not describe thoroughly.
-Let us mention the early work of Veretennikov \cite{Veretennikov} for bounded measurable drifts and the more general $L^p-L^q$ criterion of Krylov and R\"ockner \cite{KrylovRockner} for which the authors proved strong existence and pathwise uniqueness (both works allowing for time-dependent drift).
+However, we point to the early work of Veretennikov \cite{Veretennikov} for bounded measurable drifts and the more general $L^p-L^q$ criterion of Krylov and R\"ockner \cite{KrylovRockner} for which the authors proved strong existence and pathwise uniqueness (both works allowing for time-dependent drift).
 For the case of possibly distributional drifts see \cite{FlandoliRussoWolf, BassChen, DelarueDiel,FIR}.
-We also point out the work of Le Gall \cite{LeGall} on a $1$-dimensional SDE involving the local time at $0$ of the solution, which formally corresponds to a drift $b=a\delta_{0}$, for some $a\in [-1,1]$ and $\delta_{0}$ being the Dirac distribution.
+We also point out the work \cite{HarShepp} and extensions thereof in \cite{LeGall} on a $1$-dimensional SDE involving the local time at $0$ of the solution.
+This formally corresponds to a drift $b=a\delta_{0}$, where $a\in [-1,1]$ and $\delta_{0}$ is the Dirac distribution.
 The solution to such an equation is the so-called skew Brownian motion, see \cite{Lejay} for more details and various constructions.
-Note also that the case $a=1$ corresponds to reflection above $0$.
+The case $a=1$ corresponds to reflection above $0$.
+Additionally, it was shown in \cite{HarShepp,LeGall} that for $a$ with $|a|>1$, existence of solutions is lost.